timheilman/scorebridge-webapp/README.md

 ## Updating TypeScript Types for GQL Types

-When changes occur in the cloud gql api, they need to be refreshed here:
+When changes occur in the cloud gql api, they need to be refreshed via the scorebridge-ts-submodule repo.

-- `cp ../scorebridge-cloud/appsync.d.ts .`

-Or use the `scorebridge-cloud` facility:
+TODO: SCOR-146 fix this and make sure it works, once vite and amplify v6 are in place and deployable to amplify frontend:

 - `export SCOREBRIDGE_WEBAPP_CLONE_LOCATION=../scorebridge-webapp`
 - `npm run codegen-gql-types # this creates/updates appsync.d.ts`